Unix commands

 Find Largest Directories in Linux

 If you want to display the biggest directories in the current working directory, Some of you would like to display the above result in human readable format. i.e you might want to display the largest files in KB, MB, or GB.
-1
+1arrow-up-right

 du -hs * | sort -rh | head -5